Climate Summit 25

 Humane and Sustainable Food Systems

-World Animal Protection is known for its advocacy on animal welfare.
+World Animal Protection advocacates for equitable, humane, and sustainable food systems.
 At the summit, we will highlight how humane farming and agroecology offer solutions for both people and the planet.
-By moving away from confined animal feeding and towards plant rich diets and pasture based livestock, emissions can be reduced, antibiotics can be minimised and local economies can thrive.
+By moving away from industrial animal agriculture and towards systems that protect animals and the environment, emissions can be reduced, antibiotic use can be minimised and local economies can thrive.
 We insist that caring for animals is not a luxury but a pathway to climate resilience and food sovereignty.
 For these reason we will be hosting 3 side events at the Agriculture & Food Systems Pavilion.

 Register Here